 The person who knows how will always have a job.
 The person who knows how and why will always be his boss. – Emerson

-The point is thinking and awareness take humility.
-Asking ‘why’ am investing this way and is there anyway to improve it?
+The point is thinking and awareness takes humility.
+Asking ‘why’ am investing this way and is there any way to improve it?
 I do.
 I am always reading books on everything from Fibonacci numbers to less esoteric trend analysis with moving average.
 I am always looking at other people’s strategies and learning them.
 Maybe someday I will see a situation I can deploy it, like a chess master or a battlefield tactician can respond to a situation.

 Investing as a maverick – consider this